padrino/padrino-docs/guides/03_features/03_padrino-mailer.html.md

 This component creates an easy and intuitive interface for delivering email within a Sinatra application.
 The [mail](http://github.com/mikel/mail "mail") library is utilized to do the bulk of the work.
-There is full support for rendering email templates, using an html content type and for file attachments.
+There is full support for rendering email templates, using a html content type and for file attachments.
 The Padrino Mailer uses a familiar Sinatra syntax similar to that of defining routes for a controller.